AcademySoftwareFoundation/OpenColorIO/_sources/userguide/config_syntax.txt

 When the look is defined in the config, you must specify a name, the color transform, and the colorspace in which the grade is performed (the "process space").
-You can optionally specify an inverse transform for when the look transform is not trivially invertable (e.g it applies a 3D LUT)
+You can optionally specify an inverse transform for when the look transform is not trivially invertable (e.g. it applies a 3D LUT)

 When an application applies a look, OCIO ensures the grade is applied